thesandboxgame/sandbox-smart-contracts/packages/marketplace/docs/exchange/Exchange.md

 - payment tokens (ERC20) that can be traded
 - collections (ERC1155 and ERC721) that can be traded

+See the [OrderValidator contract](../exchange/OrderValidator.md) for more information.

 ### Upgradeable

 The contract `Exchange` is using initializers & gaps to provide upgradability.

 ### Pausing

-The contract can be paused for emergency measures for users granted the role `PAUSER_ROLE`.
+The contract can be paused for emergency measures by users granted the role `PAUSER_ROLE`.
 No more orders can be matched or cancelled when paused.